Get 360-degree views of the residence halls, Gleeson Plaza, and the Embarcadero.

 We’ll be updating this page as we monitor developments and recommendations from public health authorities.

-While we’re disappointed we won’t be able to meet you in person at our on-campus events, we’re determined to create meaningful ways to welcome you to our community and celebrate your admission.
+We’re determined to create meaningful ways to welcome you to our community and celebrate your admission.
 We’re a small university, and the close, personal relationships you’ll find here will make a huge difference in your USF experience.

-If you are impacted by closed testing centers (e.g. for the SAT or ACT), please reach out to us at firstname.lastname@example.org.
+If you are impacted by closed testing centers (e.g. for the SAT or ACT), please reach out to us at email@example.com.
 Remember, we are a test optional university.
 You don’t need test scores to apply to USF, although you will need them when you enroll for class placement.
-Learn more about our test optional policy.

 For international students, we are also temporarily accepting Duolingo’s English test in place of the in-person TOEFL, IELTS, and PTE English exams.